 There are several different terms that are associated with the tax return process.
-To help make this process more understandable, we have created a glossary which includes some of those that are most common.
+To help make them more understandable, we have created a glossary of the most common terms.

 Disclaimer: The information in this rubric does not constitute tax advice.
 Individuals should always seek professional advice or actual guidance from the Internal Revenue Service (IRS) if they have any questions regarding their tax returns.